SStheHACKER/ROS-Workshop-Assignements-solutions-/README.md

 These two files can be found in /catkin_ws/src/.

-Furthur task 1 commands contain commands that I specifically used to create the packages and the three python files for keyboard functions, edge avoidance anjd for teleport services.
+Furthur task 1 commands contain commands that I specifically used to create the packages and the three python files for keyboard functions, edge avoidance and for teleport services.